OpeOginni/your-flow-token/README.md

 ## Future Considerations / WIP

-At the moment users can only create Fungible Tokens, I would like to add the functionality to allow users create Non-Fungible Tokens too.
+Create Packages for Creators who would like to make Large NFT Collections on Flow.

 ## Contributing